You can apply for a medal if you served in the armed forces and are eligible.

 Include a copy of either your lasting power of attorney or a death certificate if you’re applying on behalf of someone else.

 Send the form, along with any supporting documents, to the MOD Medal Office - the address is on the form.

 Apply through your current unit if you’re still serving in the armed forces.

 Send written enquiries to the MOD Medal Office.

 You’ll usually get your medal within 12 weeks of sending the application form.

-You can apply for a replacement medal if the original’s been stolen or accidentally destroyed, eg in a fire.
+You can apply for a replacement medal if the original’s been stolen or accidentally destroyed, for example in a fire.